FACTBOX-Details of use of AstraZeneca, J&J COVID vaccines | Health

 MEXICO Drug regulator Cofepris said on April 7 it did not "at this time" plan to limit the vaccine's use but was investigating the information raised by Britain.

-NETHERLANDS Said on April 8 it would limit use of the vaccine to people over 60.
+NETHERLANDS Said on April 8 it would limit the use of the vaccine to people over 60.

 NORTH MACEDONIA Health minister said on March 31 the vaccine would be limited to people aged over 60 as a precautionary measure.